Nazanin-hub/World_Weather_Analysis/README.md

 ### Retrieve Weather Data

 I used jupyter notebook and a citipy module to get cities for 2000 random latitude and longitude.
-Then, I performed request on the OpenWeatherMap API to retrieve weather data from cities.
+Then, I performed a request on the OpenWeatherMap API to retrieve weather data from cities.
 The following table is the result:

 ![](https://github.com/Nazanin-hub/World_Weather_Analysis/blob/main/Weather_Database/Weather_Database%20Result.png)